 In the past, consumers could only request a credit report once or twice per year and had to pay handsomely.
 Today’s consumers can track their credit scores daily using fintech applications.
 Applications of fintech have lifted a veil on the once opaque procedures in the world of lending and credit.

 Investing in the stock market used to be something only the most elite of the financial world could take part in. today, you’d be hard-pressed to find someone who hasn’t invested in stock at least once, right from their laptop or a smartphone app.
 Now, consumers can invest in the stock(s) of their choice, monitor the market, review real-time risks, and share ideas and knowledge in one application.

 And speaking of investments, these financial apps let people hold onto assets in one place and manage their entire portfolio whenever they choose, wherever they are, all from a centralized dashboard.
 If the individual doesn’t quite have the hang of investing?
 Data analysis can monitor their portfolio according to preset instructions and, through automation, rebalance assets at any time and allow everyday people to build wealth.

 It’s intriguing to see how far applications of fintech have come in the past few years and where they may lead tomorrow.

 ABOUT NATIONAL MERCHANTS ASSOCIATION

 National Merchants Association is a merchant advocacy group dedicated to reducing the unnecessary fees associated with accepting credit card payments.
-Since 2004, they have delivered tailored payment processing solutions and best-in-class A business that accepts credit cards for goods or services. service and support for all levels of risk.
+Since 2004, they have delivered tailored payment processing solutions and best-in-class merchant service and support for all levels of risk.
 Whether it’s high-risk or low-risk, brick-and-mortar or eCommerce, National Merchants Association will create the best processing experience for your business.
 For more information, visit www.nationalmerchants.com or call (866) 509-7199.